-- Fully susceptible unvaccinated 3-week-old chicks must be used (HI titre less than 21), at least 10 birds per group. - Control birds should be kept in a separate isolation unit and strict biosecurity implemented to prevent the spread of virus between groups. - The route of vaccination should correspond to the usual route of field application. - The route of challenge should simulate challenge in the field where the natural route of infection is by inhalation or ingestion of infectious virus (Alexander 1998).
+- Fully susceptible unvaccinated 3-week-old chicks must be used (HI titre less than 21), at least 10 birds per group.
+If you are unsure of the antibody status of the chicks, collect serum and perform HI test on all samples before birds are allocated to groups.
+Only chicks with HI titre less than 21 should be included in the trial. - Since pathogenic forms of NDV are used in challenge studies, the facility used to house the birds should meet the OIE requirements for Containment Group 4 pathogens (OIE 2011d). - Control birds should be kept in a separate isolation unit and strict biosecurity implemented to prevent the spread of virus between groups. - The route of vaccination should correspond to the usual route of field application. - The route of challenge should simulate challenge in the field where the natural route of infection is by inhalation or ingestion of infectious virus (Alexander 1998).
 Using these routes of infection, the protection provided by circulating, cellular and mucosal immunity is tested.
 Although it is not possible to know accurately the challenge dose per bird using these routes, if a bird dies then it is certain that the challenge dose contains at least one mean chicken lethal dose (MCLD).

-Although intramuscular injection provides the most reproducible lethal effect in fully susceptible birds, and ensures that the challenge dose is known, this is an unnatural route of infection.
+Although intramuscular injection provides the most reproducible lethal effect in fully susceptible birds and ensures that the challenge dose is known, this is an unnatural route of infection.
 In addition, only the protection afforded by circulating or humoral antibody is tested.

-• Potent vaccines of the lentogenic type should provide full protection following one field dose administered by eye drop.
+• Potent vaccines of the lentogenic type should provide full protection following one field dose administered by eye-drop.